johnmwangi/Github-Searcher/README.md

 ## Description:

 This is an app that allows users to search for other github users and also view their repos.
-Checkout:(link)
+Checkout:(https://johnsgithub-searcher.netlify.com/)

 ## Languages used:
 HTML